1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 2. Is it safe to replace a Gorman Rupp OEM seal with a universal mechanical seal?

 It’s possible but not ideal.
 Universal mechanical seals may fit dimensionally but often fail faster because they are not matched to the pump’s pressure balancing, shaft runout, or fluid dynamics.
-In most cases, downtime, leakage, and premature wear end up costing more than using an OEM Gorman Rupp seal.
+In most cases, downtime, leakage, and premature wear end up costing more than using an OEM Gorman Rupp pump seal.

 3. How does seal material affect performance in Gorman-Rupp pumps?